josh-shen/shopify_bot/README.md

 # Shopify Bot

 ## Server backend
-Cloudflare Worker written in Rust.
+Backend API deployed on Cloudflare Workers.
-Uses data from POST request from user to find item on a Shopify site.
+Uses data from POST request from user to find items on a specified Shopify site.
 Returns matching item sizes, availability, price, and with immediate checkout link for items found in stock.

 ## App frontend
 JS React webapp to interact with server backend.